petereon/battleship/TECHDEBT.md

 1. ⚠ Include mutation testing
 1. ⚠ Review the results of mutation testing
 1. ⚠ Move the sunk ship indicator setup to a fixture
+1. ⚠ Rename the action files to something more meaningful